fsiddiqi/victorySkill/README.md

 # victorySkill
-A small Alex Skill to declare victory
+A small Alexa Skill to declare victory